Leadership Summit hosted by Leadership Center of Arlington

 EVOLUTION OF LEADERSHIP

-Join leaders from across the Northern Virginia/D.C. area on May 16, 2024, for our annual Leadership Summit.
+On May 16, 2024, leaders from across the Northern Virginia/D.C. area joined us for our annual Leadership Summit.

-Together, through a series of presentations and panel discussions, we will explore the evolution of leadership.
-The keynote speaker will be Eugene Robinson, Pulitzer Prize-winning Columnist, The Washington Post and Political Analyst, MSNBC.
+Together, through a series of presentations and panel discussions, we explored this year's theme: the evolution of leadership.
+The keynote speaker was Eugene Robinson, Pulitzer Prize-winning Columnist, The Washington Post and Political Analyst, MSNBC.

-The summit is also an opportunity to celebrate the culmination of our Leadership Arlington and Ignite Classes of 2024, as well as the Leadership Alexandria Class of 2024.
+The summit was also an opportunity to celebrate the culmination of our Lead and Ignite Classes of 2024, as well as the Leadership Alexandria Class of 2024.

 MAY 16, 2024